 The word “budget” was never much in my vocabulary until the last year or so.
 I struggled with math in school (and, therefore, other subjects that relied on math, such as statistics and economics), and budgeting just never quite made sense in my mind.
-I remember when my fiancé sat me down and adapted his budget spreadsheet in Excel to make a new version for me, and it was just…over my head.
+I remember when my husband sat me down and adapted his budget spreadsheet in Excel to make a new version for me, and it was just…over my head.
 I’ve never been as good with money as I could be, but I’m not financially irresponsible, so I always managed to scrape by.
 Then, I learned about You Need a Budget* (also known as YNAB) – I don’t even remember how anymore – and decided to give it a try.

 Why Did I Choose You Need a Budget?

 Of course, You Need a Budget is not the only budgeting app that exists.
 I recall looking around at a few different options before settling on YNAB.
 They have tons of free online workshops you can sign up for to learn more about budgeting and how to get the most out of your YNAB subscription.
 You also get a 34-day trial for free, during which you receive emails every day with new tips and tricks for using the app.
-I really liked their features, which include customization of your budget dashboard, syncing different financial accounts (bank accounts, retirement accounts, credit cards, etc.), a mobile app, and reports to monitor your spending.
+I really like their features, which include customization of your budget dashboard, syncing different financial accounts (bank accounts, retirement accounts, credit cards, etc.), a mobile app, and reports to monitor your spending.
 Plus, they have a blog where they post articles about all different kinds of budgeting topics.

 What I’m getting at here is that the team at You Need a Budget is trying to set up their users for success.
 There’s no shortage of resources for you to access to help you better understand how to use the app and to make a successful budget.

 What Kind of YNAB Accounts Do I Have?